altocodenl/tagaway/readme.md

 - Open
    - Open picture and trigger fullscreen.
    - If exit fullscreen, exit picture too.
-   - Show date, tags & index.
+   - Show date & picture position.
    - Use caret icons to move forward & backward.
    - Use arrow keys to move forward & backward.
+   - Wrap-around if there are no more pictures.
    - Preload the next picture.
-   - Wrap-around if there are no more pictures.
+   - If exiting fullscreen, also exit picture.
+   - Hide scrollbar on fullscreen and hide it again on exit.

 - Upload
    - Allow only jpeg & png.